woocommerce/woocommerce/settings-api-docs/locations.md

 ### GET /settings/locations/$id

-Returns information on a single location.
+Returns information on a single location + any associated groups.